 - 1.30 This land is part of the Green Belt between Birmingham, Coventry and Nuneaton.
-Development of this site therefore would give rise to an extensive urban influence within part of this arable landscape.
+Development of this site therefore would give rise to an extensive sub-urban influence within part of this arable landscape.
 The alteration to the skyline and horizon would have an urbanising effect, reducing the attractive scenic qualities of this area of countryside, and making it feel less open and undeveloped.
 It would not feel like countryside. - 1.31 The landscape of this Green Belt area is rolling farmland across hills and valleys, with areas of hedgerow, tree belt and woodland vegetation.
 Introducing flat development platforms in a sloping site would alter the topography, across the footprint of these earthworks.
-Large-scale areas of solar panels extending across ten fields would be uncharacteristic of the landscape of the Green Belt in this area.
+Large-scale areas of solar panels extending across ten fields would be uncharacteristic of the landscape of the Green

+Belt in this area.
 Although planting could help partially filter views of the proposed development in the long-term, it would also reduce open scenic views across the landscape.
-It will not be effective in filtering views of the higher part of the site which is across a hilltop. - 1.32 In relation to the Green Belt, the development of the site will not safeguard the countryside from encroachment by built development.
+It will not be effective in filtering views of the higher part of the site which is across a hilltop.
+Mitigation can not be effective on a poor site.

+- 1.32 In relation to the Green Belt, the development of the site will not safeguard the countryside from encroachment by built development.
 It will alter its character to one of built development and reduce the sense of openness.
-It will not be contained within strong boundaries as the site extends over a shallow, domed hill/ridge top running SSW to NNE, which would make this impossible to achieve, given it forms a horizon to local views.
-This would be very different if the site was flat or more bowl-like, or indeed if it broadly sloped in one direction rather than several. - 1.33 Factors which will contribute to this include: - a.
+It will not be contained within strong boundaries as the site extends over a shallow, domed hill/ridge top running SSW to NNE, which would make this impossible to achieve, given it forms a horizon to local views, and its boundaries are the lower stream valleys.
+This would be very different if the site was flat or more bowl-like, or indeed if it broadly sloped in one direction rather than several.
+This is not a good site, across which a sympathetically designed development, with sound mitigation, could be achieved. - 1.33 Factors which will contribute to this include: - a.
 Installation of ten fields of solar panels in east to west orientated arrays, 2.3m high, which will not blend into the rural landscape given their colour, hard edges reinforced by shadows, unnatural material, and reflectivity. - b.
 Construction of 13no transformer stations, substation, car park and a network of tracks, noting it is uncertain how these will be surfaced, but they will be on levelled platforms on a sloping site. - c.
-Installation of 2m perimeter fencing with 3m pole-mounted CCTV around the perimeter of the site, with an urbanising influence.

-d.
-Critically, the nature of the topography of the site and its function in local views and horizons, as explained above.
+Installation of 2m perimeter fencing with 3m pole-mounted CCTV around the perimeter of the site, with an urbanising influence. - d.
+Critically, the rounded hill nature of the topography of the site, bound by lower stream valleys, and its function in local views and horizons, as explained above.
+The shape of the land means mitigation can not be effective.